mozilla-services/lua_sandbox/docs/sandbox.md

 * value (string, number, bool, table)

 #### output
-Appends  data to the output buffer, which cannot exceed the output_limit configuration parameter.
+Receives any number of arguments and appends data to the output buffer, which cannot exceed the output_limit configuration parameter.
 See lsb_get_output() to connect the output to the host application.

 *Arguments*
 - arg (number, string, bool, nil, userdata implementing output support) - Lua variable or literal to be appended the output buffer

+*Return*
+- none

+#### print
+Receives any number of arguments and sends a debug message to the host's logger function as a tab delimited message.
+The function clears and then uses the output buffer so if pending output has been queued and not flushed it will be lost (the same output_limit restrictions apply).
+Non-printable characters are replaced with spaces to preserve the host's log integrity and any embedded NULs terminate each argument.

+*Arguments*
+- arg (anything that can be converted to a string with the tostring function)

 *Return*
 - none